intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Key points from the keynote by Vint Cerf {#dicsucssion-intro-keynote}

-We may be operating in a space with dramatically different parameters compared to 30 years ago.
-This differentiation justifies re-considering not only the importance of one metric over the other, but also re-considering the entire metaphore.
+We may be operating in a networking space with dramatically different parameters compared to 30 years ago.
+This differentiation justifies re-considering not only the importance of one metric over the other, but also re-considering the entire metaphor.

-Very timely for the experts to look not only at adjusting TCP, but also at exploring other protocols, such as QUIC (but others as well).
-It's important to feel free to consider alternatives to TCP.
-TCP is not a teddy bear, and one should not be afraid to replace it.
+It is time for the experts to look at not only at adjusting TCP, but also at exploring other protocols, such as QUIC and others as well.
+It's important that we feel free to consider alternatives to TCP.
+TCP is not a teddy bear, and one should not be afraid to replace it with a transport later with better properties benefiting users.

-Suggestion - desireable properties exercises.
-As we are looking at the parametric spaces, one can identify the “desireable properties”, as opposed to “fundamental properties”.
-Among such properties, there may be a low-latency.
-ARPA example - you want to know where the missile is now, not where it was.
+A suggestion: we should consider desirable properties exercises.
+As we are looking at the parametric spaces, one can identify “desirable properties”, as opposed to “fundamental properties”.
+Among such properties, there may be a low-latency property.
+An example coming from ARPA: you want to know where the missile is now, not where it was.
 Understanding what is driving the particular parameter in the design space.

-When the parameters are changed to the extreme, such as conectedness, some other designs will emerge.
-One case study is the Interplatnetary Protocol, where "ping" is no long indicative of anything.
+When the parameter values are changed in extreme, such as connectiveness, some other designs will emerge.
+One case study is the interplanetary protocol, where "ping" is no long indicative of anything useful.
 While we look at responsiveness, we should not ignore connectivity.

-Backward compatibility is painful.
-IPv6/IPv4 could have been done better if the backward compatibility was considered.
-May be too late for IPv6, but not too late for the future laying problems.
+Unfortunately, maintaining backward compatibility is painful.
+The work on designing IPv6 so as to transition from IPv4 could have been done better if the backward compatibility was considered.
+This is too late for IPv6, but this problem space is not too late for the future laying problems.

-IPv6 is still not implemented fully, it’s been a long road since 1996, and we are still not there.
-1996 the thinking was that it was quite easy to implmenet IPv6, but that did not happen.
-In 1996 the dot-com boom happened, lots of money went fast, and the moment was not caught in time while the market had expanded exponentially.
-A cautionary tale.
+IPv6 is still not implemented fully everywhere.
+It’s been a long road since starting work in 1996, and we are still not there.
+In 1996, the thinking was that it was quite easy to implement IPv6, but that failed to hold true.
+In 1996 the dot-com boom started and lots of money was spent quickly, and the moment was not caught in time while the market expanded exponentially.
+This should serve as a cautionary tale.

-Last points - performance across multiple hops in the Internet.
-We’ve not seen many end-to-end metrics, because this is quite hard to achieve across different network and business boundaries.
-A good question to ask - will the new protocol work across multiple network hops.
+One last point: consider performance across multiple hops in the Internet.
+We’ve not seen many end-to-end metrics, as successfully developing end-to-end measurements across different network and business boundaries is quite hard to achieve.
+A good question to ask when developing new protocols is "will the new protocol work across multiple network hops?"

-Multi-hop networks are gradually replaced by humongous flat networks with sufficient connectivity to other operators so that the system becomes 1 hop or 2 hop at most (e.g. Google, Facebook, Amazon).
-Architecture of the Internet is changing.
+Multi-hop networks are being gradually replaced by humongous flat networks with sufficient connectivity between operators so that systems become 1 hop or 2 hop at most away from each other (e.g. Google, Facebook, Amazon).
+The fundamental architecture of the Internet is changing.

 ### Introductory talks  {#discussion-introductions}